AndrewAllgood/aao-helper/README.md

 ## How to use

-The conmands for roll sides and create/edit embed should be fairly self-explanatory.
+The commands for roll sides and create/edit embed should be fairly self-explanatory.

 1. `/sides`